 1. With the initial filing of an application or at any time that the application remains open, an applicant may request, in writing, licensure by the waiver of one or more qualifications for licensure.
 Upon written request and a showing of good cause, if the board determines that the applicant is otherwise qualified for a license, the board may waive a licensure requirement except for the payment of required fees.

-La.
-Admin Code. tit.
-46, Pt LXII, § 901 - Professional Geoscientist Licensing Requirements

 A. Examinations--receive a passing score on any or all examinations required by the board covering the fundamentals and practice of the discipline of geoscience documented as specified in R.S.
 37:711.14; the board may exempt applicants from the examination if applying under the grandfathering provision in R.S.
 37:711.15(A)(4)(b) or for reciprocal licensure as specified in R.S.
 37:711.17.

 B. Education--complete the academic requirements for licensure as specified in R.S.
 37:711.15.A(2); the board may accept qualifying work experience in lieu of the education requirement.